 Being on your own can be scary, especially when you're sick.
 Rest assured, you're in good hands with the UNI Student Health Clinic staff.
 Our goals are to help you maintain your health through education and prevention and to restore your health when necessary by treatment of illness, injury, or stress.

 We continually assess our programs and services to make sure that we meet your needs.
 Our accreditation by the Accreditation for Ambulatory Heath Care (AAAHC), means that we meet rigorous standards for healthcare delivery.
 Achieving accreditation demonstrates our commitment as an organization to provide quality care on an ongoing basis.
-For more information about the Student Health Clinic's services please see our Annual Report.
+For more information about the Student Health Clinic's services please see our Annual Reports below.

 University of Northern Iowa Student Health Clinic Strategic Plan 2011 – 2015

 The mission of the Student Health Clinic is to serve the student community by preventing and treating illness, promoting responsible habits and monitoring the overall health of the campus.

 Student Health Clinic Values: In addition to sharing and supporting values of the University, the Division of Student Affairs and University Health Services, we are particularly committed to the following:

 - Accessibility of on campus health care services